Leaky Gut Syndrome in Dogs: Symptoms, Causes, and NRC Repair

 1. National Research Council.
 (2006).
 Nutrient Requirements of Dogs and Cats.
 Washington, DC: The National Academies Press.
 View Publication →

-2. PubMed / National Institutes of Health.
+2. Veterinary Journal.
 (2022).
 Intestinal permeability and chronic inflammation in canines.
 NCBI Reference →